-Frontend testing is a difficult task, so framework creators are constantly trying to simplify it in every way possible.
-React seems to have advanced the furthest in this regard, the most important element of this being the fact that the test framework jest
+Front-end testing is a difficult task.
+So, framework creators try to simplify it in every way possible.
+React seems to have advanced the furthest in this regard because the test framework jest

 was also developed by Facebook.
-Accordingly, the level of support for frontend testing, and specifically React. is extremely high.
+Accordingly, the level of support is high for front-end testing, specifically for React.

 and window